FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R8

-To typeset the summation symbol, use the sum command.
+To typeset the summation symbol, we use the sum command.
 Similarly, the integral symbol is obtained using the int command.
-The upper and lower limits, for both the sum and int command are specified using the carat and underscore characters , respectively.
+The upper and lower limits, for both the sum and int command are specified using the carat and underscore characters, respectively.

 ..
 L9